Pouch Review

 What Could Be Better

-• Same oral health risks as tobacco-derived nicotine
+• Same oral and cardiovascular risks as other nicotine pouches

 health